Arithmetic exponent pairs for algebraic trace functions and applications: -analogue of the van der Corput method and exponent pairs

 \subsection{Arithmetic exponent pairs}

-We now restrict our attention in Lemmas \ref{lm:Aprocess} and \ref{lm:Bprocess} to composite trace functions and develop the method of {\it arithmetic exponent pairs} for incomplete sums of such trace functions, as an analogue of classical exponent pairs of analytic exponential sums initiated by Phillips (see \cite{GK} for instance).
+We now restrict our attention in Lemmas \ref{lm:Aprocess} and \ref{lm:Bprocess} to composite trace functions and develop the method of (\textit{arithmetic}) \textit{exponent pairs} for incomplete sums of such trace functions, as an analogue of classical exponent pairs for analytic exponential sums initiated by Phillips (see e.g. \cite{GK91}).

-Let $q$ be a positive squarefree number and assume $q$ has the reasonable factorization $q=q_1q_2\cdots q_J$ for some $J\geqslant1$, where $q_j$'s are not necessarily primes but they are pairwise coprime.
-To each $q_j$, we associate a (possibly composite) trace function $K(n,q_j).$ Put
+Let $q$ be a positive squarefree number and assume $q$ has the suitable factorization $q=q_1q_2\cdots q_J$ for some $J\geqslant1$, where $q_j$'s are not necessarily primes but they are pairwise coprime.
+To each $q_j$, we associate a (possibly composite) trace function $K(\cdot,q_j).$ Put